Chapter 16 : A Date with A Gryffindor

 “C’mon besties, I’m starting to actually freeze over here!”

 “Wear this!”
 The green sweater was shoved at me, and I slid it on, immediately grateful for the warmth.
-Dom also handed me a fitted vest, my favorite pageboy cap, and my favorite black and white polka dot scarf.
+Dom also handed me a scarf and a knit hat.
 Georgia shoved my black trench coat at me, and after getting all my clothes on, they deemed me fit for a date.
 I rolled my eyes and tried to leave, but was dragged back.

 They sat me down on Dom’s trunk and re-did my make-up.
 When I looked at my reflection, I didn’t recognize myself.
 They had made my eyes look twice their size, and using a light shimmery powder, my cheekbones became more prominent.
 My hair had been styled into an intricate braid, coming down to the base of my skull, and leaving my ponytail to hang off of one side.
 They made me look far better than I could have ever done on my own.

 “You two are the best!”
 I hugged them and walked out of the door.
 They yelled back at me, at the same time.

 I joined the queue of people wandering towards the main doors.
 My watch said that it was ten to ten.
 My heart started fluttering nervously and I started fidgeting.
 I tried giving myself a pep talk and failed.
 I had had a boyfriend for all of a few months last year, and that hadn’t really started the traditional way.
 We just kind of ended up on a date unexpectedly and went from there.

 The great hall was full of people, and the first person I noticed was James.
 My eyes swept past him, looking for Asher.
 I was here for him, not for James.
 I didn’t see him though, and looking at my watch, realized I was a bit early.
 I looked back over at James, to see him staring straight at me.
 James waved at me, and I waved back, noticing that he took that as an invitation to come over.